 An award-winning communications strategist and executive coach, Shira Miller focuses on identifying and developing best-case possibilities for companies and their people.
-In her current role as the Executive Vice President, Communications for the National DCP, the $2 billion supply chain management cooperative that serves the franchisees of Dunkin’ Donuts, she handles all aspects of internal, external and corporate communications, issues management, brand image and plays a key role in the development of executive leadership.
+Shira currently serves as chief communications officer at the National DCP, the $2 billion supply chain management cooperative that serves the franchisees of Dunkin’ Donuts.
 The Certified Professional Co-Active Coach (CPCC) has more than 25 years of award-winning experience in corporate communications, employee engagement, public relations, executive coaching and marketing.

 Prior to joining the organization, she helmed Shira Miller Communications, which served clients such as Cox Communications, Spanx, InterContinental Hotels Group, Farm Rich, FOCUS Brands and the Synthetic Turf Council.
 Her expertise has helped companies of all sizes engage talent; develop inspiring leaders; build a positive culture during times of growth, change, mergers and acquisitions; and enhance their brand image with internal and external audiences.